horiiiiii0329/newspaper_for_you-_v2/README.md

-# Currently migrating to other repo due to updating most part
+# Currently migrating to other repo due to refactoring most of the code

 # NewsPaper for You - SNS like news compare app